-Besides Mainland China, the SFC has entered into similar arrangements with Switzerland, France, United Kingdom and Luxembourg that opens up distribution opportunities for Hong Kong funds in these jurisdictions, and the list may further expand.
+Besides Mainland China, the SFC has entered into similar arrangements with Switzerland, France, United Kingdom, Luxembourg, and most recently the Netherlands2 that opens up distribution opportunities for Hong Kong funds in these jurisdictions, and the list may further expand.
 Currently, for Hong Kong funds that seek to be recognised in Mainland China, the delegation of investment management by the Hong Kong manager is not permitted, whereas delegation is possible without affecting the eligibility for recognition in the other jurisdictions, as illustrated in Table 1.

-Table 1.
-Investment management delegation by the Hong Kong manager of a "recognised Hong Kong fund" Mainland China Switzerland France United Kingdom Luxembourg Not permitted Delegation permitted provided such delegation accepted under Hong Kong laws Delegation to an entity operating in an "acceptable inspection regime" permitted Delegation permitted provided such delegation accepted under Hong Kong laws and regulations Delegation to an entity operating in an "acceptable inspection regime" permitted
+Mainland China Switzerland France United Kingdom Luxembourg Netherlands Not permitted Delegation permitted provided such delegation accepted under Hong Kong laws Delegation to an entity operating in an "acceptable inspection regime" permitted Delegation permitted provided such delegation accepted under Hong Kong laws and regulations Delegation to an entity operating in an "acceptable inspection regime" permitted Delegation permitted provided such delegation accepted under Hong Kong laws and regulations

-"Acceptable inspection regimes" are currently Australia, France, Germany, Ireland, Luxembourg, Malaysia (for Islamic collective investment schemes), Switzerland, Taiwan, United Kingdom and United States.
+[&]quot;Acceptable inspection regimes" are currently Australia, France, Germany, Ireland, Luxembourg, Malaysia (for Islamic collective investment schemes), Switzerland, Taiwan, United Kingdom and United States.
 Outside this list, the SFC may accept delegation subject to meeting certain requirements and on a case-by-case basis.
 To-date, non-AIR delegation has been accepted for jurisdictions such as Belgium, Canada, Japan, Korea, Netherlands and Singapore.